zainternational/pmsusermanual/docs/operations/reservations/overview.md

 Your user may not have reservation permission.
 Ask your administrator to grant access.

 **How do I check in a guest?**
 Open the reservation, ensure the room is Vacant Clean in Housekeeping, then use the **Check In** action.
 The guest appears in Front Desk → In-House.
+On the Arrivals tab, **Check In** is only enabled when the reservation's arrival date matches the current business date.

 **How do I add additional guests to a reservation?**
 On the reservation form, Step 1 (Guest Info), click **Add Another Guest**.
 Each additional guest can be linked to an existing individual profile or entered manually.